Hedreon/OpenNostalgiaZone/README.md

 	```
 	aftman install
 	```
 	Then,

 	```
 	wally install
 	```

-	to install all the packages and dependencies needed for the game to properly work
+	to install all the necessary packages and dependencies needed for the game to properly work.

-4. Click on **Rojo** on the Activity Bar down the bottom then follow all the on-screen steps to build the compiled `.rbxl` file.
+4. Click on **Rojo** in the Activity Bar down the bottom then follow all the on-screen steps to build the compiled `.rbxl` file.